OctopusDeploy/blog/blog/2021-05/deploying-nodejs/index.md

 - Package paths: `/Artifacts/*.zip`

 ### Build info
-This step uploads the commit information to Octopus Deploy so it can be included in the Release Notes information:
+This step uploads the commit information to Octopus Deploy, so it can be included in the Release Notes information:

 - Octopus URL: URL to your Octopus instance
 - API Key: API key with sufficient permissions to upload packages